IUth100100/siboxia.github.io/_pages/about.md

 - *2025.06*: &nbsp;🎉🎉 Our paper "NodeSentry" is accepted by SC 2025 (CCF A).
 - *2025.01*: &nbsp;🎉🎉 Our paper "Failure Diagnosis Survey" is accepted by ACM TOSEM (CCF A).
 - *2024.10*: &nbsp;🎉🎉 Our paper "UniDiag" is accepted by IEEE TSC (CCF A).
-- *2024.08*: &nbsp;🎉🎉 I start my internship as a Technical Research Engineer at the Network Technology Laboratory, 2012 Laboratories, Huawei Technologies Co., Ltd.
+- *2024.08*: &nbsp;🎉🎉 I start my internship as a Technical Research Engineer at 2012 Laboratories, Huawei Technologies Co., Ltd.
 - *2024.08*: &nbsp;🎉🎉 Our paper "ART" is accepted by ASE 2024 (CCF A).
 - *2024.04*: &nbsp;🎉🎉 Our paper "Miner" is accepted by Journal of Computer Research and Development (CCF T1 in Chinese).
 - *2023.06*: &nbsp;🎉🎉 Our paper "DiagFusion" is accepted by IEEE TSC (CCF A).